omarbessaa/new-project-android/README.md

 # QUIZ APP for android
-a simple quiz app for
+a simple quiz app for android